maoosi/prisma-appsync/docs/security/query-depth.md

 ## 👉 Usage

-By default, Prisma-AppSync will prevent clients from abusing query depth, by limiting the query complexity.
+Prisma-AppSync automatically prevents from abusing query depth, by limiting query complexity.

-**For example, it will prevent clients from doing this:**
+**For example, it will prevent from doing this:**

 ```graphql
 query IAmEvil {